ellipsephp/dispatcher/README.md

 ## Getting started

 This package provides an `Ellipse\Dispatcher` class allowing to process a Psr-7 request through a list of [Psr-15 middleware](https://github.com/http-interop/http-server-middleware) before handling it with a [Psr-15 request handler](https://github.com/http-interop/http-server-handler).

+It is basically a Psr-15 request handler decorator wrapping a list of middleware around a request handler.
 Its constructor takes two parameters:

+- a request handler instance implementing `Interop\Http\Server\RequestHandlerInterface`
-- an `iterable` (array or implementation of `Traversable`) containing middleware objects implementing `Interop\Http\Server\MiddlewareInterface`
+- an `iterable` (array or implementation of `Traversable`) containing middleware instances implementing `Interop\Http\Server\MiddlewareInterface`
-- a final request handler object implementing `Interop\Http\Server\RequestHandlerInterface`

 The `Dispatcher` itself implements `Interop\Http\Server\RequestHandlerInterface` so a Psr-7 response is produced by using its `->handle()` method with a Psr-7 request.
 It also means it can be used as the request handler of another `Dispatcher`.